nime003/PG6301exam/README.md

 I know i CANNOT change database from mongodb but what else was i supposed to do :/ i've run out of time

 (for some reason adding assignents and saving it to json file doesnt work anymore, same with logging hours)

+ps. i also added the whole project file as a zip in case it shouldnt work